 This long path is flanked by grassy lawns and towering trees.
-The brick design takes you back in time and provides an old fashioned, eclectic feel to large, open spaces.
+The brick design takes you back in time and provides an old-fashioned, eclectic feel too large, open spaces.
 This dark brick complements the surrounding yard in any season.

 Brick and mortar is a popular building material and comes in a variety of shapes and sizes.
-Brick housing material is complimented nicely by a muted version along the front walk, and is reflected nicely in the horizontal lines created by the careful placement.
+Brick housing material is complimented nicely by a muted version along with the front walk and is reflected nicely in the horizontal lines created by the careful placement.

 Brick architecture is reflected in the intricate collage of porch steps and garden borders.
 The rich reds and browns provide the perfect backdrop for the bright greens and colorful blooms seen amongst the carefully planted garden beds.